A central limit theorem for a sequence of conditionally centered random fields: Verification of conditions for application examples

 for any fixed $K$.
 The validity of \ref{assumption variance liminf1} depends on $X_0$ that e.g.\ must not be confined to a bounded region.

-Suppose further that the immigrant intensity $\rho$ is strictly positive, ensuring that the `forest' never becomes extinct.
-Also for $u$ in $X_0$ or $\cup_{k \ge 1} I_k$ let $C_u$ denote the cluster consisting of $u$ and all its descendants, c.f.\ the birth-death mechanism above.
+Imposing further conditions it is also possible to use the joint space-time asymptotic case \ref{caseboth} of \autoref{thm:clt}.
+Suppose that the immigrant intensity $\rho$ is strictly positive, ensuring that the `forest' never becomes extinct.
+Also for $u$ in $X_0$ or $u \in \cup_{k \ge 1} I_k$ let $C_u$ denote the cluster consisting of $u$ and all its descendants, c.f.\ the birth-death dynamics for $X_k$, $k\ge 0$.
 If the probability of survival is small enough compared to the birth intensities, $C_u$ will be finite almost surely and hence stochastically bounded in space and time.
-Thereby techniques similar to those in \cite{cheysson:lang:21} can be used to establish the required $\alpha$-mixing for case \ref{caseboth} of \autoref{thm:clt}.
+Thereby techniques similar to those in \cite{cheysson2022spectral} can be used to establish the required $\alpha$-mixing for case \ref{caseboth} of \autoref{thm:clt}.